MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/includes/install-om-crossplat-agent-cmdline-2019.md

     `scxadmin -status`

-## To install the agent on RPM based Universal Linux Servers (Oracle and Centos)
+## To install the agent on RPM based Universal Linux Servers (Oracle)

 1. Transfer the agent (`scx-<version>.universalr.<version>.<arch>.sh`) to the Linux server.
 This should be done via SCP or FTP in binary mode.